JESS’ 4 PILLARS

 Being a multidisciplinary creative and human has at times been challenging for Jess.
 Constantly feeling like they had to choose one or the other – whether it was writing, music, organising, producing events and more, they always felt like they were torn between worlds.

-Over the last few years, she discovered they don’t in fact have to choose – she can just change their focus from what they DO to what THEY ARE ABOUT.
+Over the last few years, they discovered they don’t in fact have to choose – they can just change their focus from what they DO to what THEY ARE ABOUT.

-That’s how she came up with the four pillars.
+That’s how Jess came up with the four pillars.

 These 4 pillars are their measuring stick, their barometer so to speak.
 Any work that comes their way – whether it is producing a large scale event or consulting a small start up, writing a piece for a publication or speaking on a panel, it all has to pass through these pillars and cover at least two of them.

-Only then will she will consider taking the job.
+Only then will Jess consider taking the job.

-Jess says, that it’s been an incredibly rewarding experience for them, as they can now confidently say that any work she does is deeply fulfilling – regardless of how big or small the job.
+Jess says, that it’s been an incredibly rewarding experience for them, as they can now confidently say that any work they do is deeply fulfilling – regardless of how big or small the job.

 SOCIAL CHANGE